aptos-labs/aptos-core/developer-docs-site/docs/move/book/functions.md

 ### Function parameters and lambda expressions

-Inline functions support _function parameters_, which accept lambda expressions (i.e., higher-order functions) as arguments.
+Inline functions support _function parameters_, which accept lambda expressions (i.e., anonymous functions) as arguments.
 This feature allows writing several common programming patterns elegantly.
 Similar to inline functions, lambda expressions are also expanded at call site.

 A lambda expression includes a list of parameter names (enclosed within `||`) followed by the body.
 Some simple examples are: `|x| x + 1`, `|x, y| x + y`, `|| 1`, `|| { 1 }`.
 A lambda's body can refer to variables available in the scope where the lambda is defined: this is also known as capturing.
-Such variables can be read or written (if mutable) by the lambda expression; since a lambda expression currently can only occur as a direct argument to a call to an inline function, there are no complicated scoping issues as in some other languages.
+Such variables can be read or written (if mutable) by the lambda expression.

 The type of a function parameter is written as `|<list of parameter types>| <return type>`.
 For example, when the function parameter type is `|u64, u64| bool`, any lambda expression that takes two `u64` parameters and returns a `bool` value can be provided as the argument.